 - Enbridge paid $2.3 million in property tax across the Northwest Territories for our pipelines and related facilities, such as storage facilities and pump stations.

 - Enbridge paid $68,000 in other taxes across the Northwest Territories.

 - On a national scale, Enbridge paid $326.6 million in property tax, $236.4 million in corporate income tax, and $1.95 billion in other taxes (including carbon tax, payroll tax, fuel tax, and excise tax) across Canada, for a total of $2.51 billion.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.

-- In 2020, Enbridge invested $254,500 in community-strengthening initiatives across the Northwest Territories—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.
+- In 2022, through our Fueling Futures program, Enbridge invested $152,900 in community-strengthening initiatives across the Northwest Territories.
+We supported numerous not-for-profit agencies across the province aligned to our three focus areas of health and safety, environment, and community.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.